Finer geometry of planar self-affine sets: Assouad dimension of self-affine sets having small Hausdorff dimension

 Before proving Theorem \ref{thm:loweronassuad}, let us exhibit two auxiliary lemmas.
-The first one shows the existence of distinct maps whose projections are arbitrarily close to each other in the relative scale.
+The first one shows the existence of distinct maps whose projections have approximately a given small relative distance on a small open set which we next define.
 Relying on the strong separation condition, let $\delta>0$ be as in \eqref{eq:SSC}.
 If the self-affine set $X$ is not contained in a line, let $z_1,z_2,z_3\in X$ be in a general position such that $X \cap \conv(\{z_1,z_2,z_3\})^o \ne \emptyset$ and $|z_i-z_j| \le \frac{\delta}{3}$ whenever $i \ne j$.
 Write

-and bear in mind that if $X$ and $X_F$ are not singletons, then $X$ is not contained in a line.
+Bear in mind that if $X$ and $X_F$ are not singletons, then $X$ is not contained in a line.